Gleichschaltung: Coordination of the German Länder

 While the German states were not formally abolished (excluding Mecklenburg-Strelitz in 1934 and Lübeck in 1937), their constitutional rights and sovereignty were eroded and ultimately ended.
 Prussia was already under federal administration when Hitler came to power, providing a model for the process.

 The Nazi Party Gaue effectively replaced the federal government structure.

-When Hitler was appointed Reich Chancellor on 30 January 1933, the Nazi Party held the leadership of only four of the 17 German Länder (states), i.e., Anhalt, Oldenburg, Mecklenburg-Schwerin and Thuringia.
+When Hitler was appointed Reich Chancellor on 30 January 1933, the Nazi Party held the leadership of only four of the 17 German Länder, i.e., Anhalt, Oldenburg, Mecklenburg-Schwerin and Thuringia.
 But the Nazis acted swiftly to eliminate any potential centers of opposition in the remaining states.
 Immediately after the Reichstag election of 5 March 1933, the central government began in earnest its campaign to take over the state governments it did not yet control, and within a very short period it achieved dominance over the administration in every state.

 The pattern was in each case similar: pressure on the non-Nazi state governments to place a National Socialist in charge of the police; threatening demonstrations from SA and SS troops in the big cities; the symbolic raising of the swastika banner on town halls; the capitulation with hardly any resistance of the elected governments; the imposition of a Reich Commissar under the pretext of restoring order ...
 Despite the semblance of legality, the usurpation of the powers of the Länder by the Reich was a plain breach of the Constitution.
 Force and pressure by the Nazi organizations themselves—political blackmail—had been solely responsible for creating the 'unrest' that had prompted the alleged restorations of 'order'.
 The terms of the emergency decree of 28 February provided no justification since there was plainly no need for defence from any 'communist acts of violence endangering the state'.
 The only such acts were those of the Nazis themselves.

 Most coalition cabinets that the Nazis formed were with the participation of their conservative nationalist ally, the German National People's Party (DNVP).
 The "Law Against the Founding of New Parties" (14 July 1933) banned all parties except the Nazi Party.
 The DNVP members of the remaining coalition cabinets eventually either joined the Party or were replaced by Nazis, resulting in one-party government in all the Länder.

 The following table presents an overview of the process of Gleichschaltung as it was applied to the Nazification of the German Länder governments.
 While, strictly speaking, Gleichschaltung did not start until after the Nazi seizure of power at the Reich level at the end of January 1933, the table also presents earlier Nazi Party successes in infiltrating and taking charge of several German state administrations during 1930–1932.
 In most of these instances, they took the portfolio of the state interior ministries from which they controlled the police, installing Nazi adherents and purging opponents.